ItsSuhail/PAINT-OPENCV-SOCKET/README.md

 * Link for ngrok- https://ngrok.com/download

 Its a side project, my goal was to build it to an extent so that it can be used for teaching and stuff.
 I have worked on many projects like this with the help of Socket library.
+In the future I will be thinking to add Tkinter or I will just build it again with JavaFX or C# and build a very different and cool UI.